Alachua County Board of County Commissioners Visa Sponsorship Jobs USA

 KNOWLEDGE, SKILLS AND ABILITIES

-Knowledge of the principles and practices of economic development.
+- Knowledge of principles and practices of operational, policy and programmatic research and analysis.

 PHYSICAL DEMANDS: The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-While performing the duties of this job, the employee is frequently required to sit and talk or hear.
-The employee is occasionally required to walk; use hands to finger, handle, or feel objects, tools, or controls; and reach with hands and arms.
+While performing the duties of this job, the employee is regularly required to sit.
+The employee frequently is required to talk or hear.
+The employee is occasionally required to reach and to be mobile.

 WORK ENVIRONMENT: The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.